pstjvn/2cratesAPI/API.md

 ### /loadKitchen?kitchen_project_id=N

-retrieving kitchn project by ID
+retrieving kitchn project by ID.
+The included items are inlined as full records to shorten load time and improve working with spacers.

 response:
 ```
 {